 Contact lenses are a great alternative to spectacles for correcting your vision.
-Contact lenses are small plastic lenses that are worn on the front of your eye, known as the cornea.
+Contact lenses are small plastic lenses that are worn on the front of your eye, known as the cornea, and lenses that help temporarily fix our vision overnight.
 With the latest advancements in technology, these lenses are now designed to offer great clarity in vision along with increased comfort.

 Colored contact lenses can either enhance your natural eye color or can alter your eye color to a different shade.
 Colored contacts are an aesthetic option for you, even if you do not need corrective lenses.

 Multifocal contact lenses are designed to give good vision to patients reaching their 40s and onwards.
 Designed like a bifocal or progressive spectacle lens, they correct your vision at all ranges, from distance to near.
 They come in multiple design types therefore a contact lens exam with an Optometrist can help determine which design is best for you.
 With multifocal contact lenses, some compromise (mild blur) may be noticed in your distance or near vision, but this is a small trade-off for the ease and convenience of wearing contact lenses versus spectacles.

 Navigating the world of contact lenses can be daunting, given the myriad of choices available.
 If you find yourself puzzled by which lenses best cater to dry eyes, you’re not alone.
 Dive into our comprehensive guide to discover the top optometry-recommended contact lenses tailored for your needs.

 Experiencing dry eyes?
 Discover solutions here.

 Intrigued by Ortho K lenses that mold your eyes overnight?
 Learn more here.

 Real Eyes Optometry also offers renowned brands such as ACUVUE, Alcon, Bausch & Lomb, and Coopervision.

 Stay updated with our exclusive deals by following us on Instagram.